asartalo/release_tools/README.md

 no
 ```

+"Releasable" here means that the commit logs contain at least one `fix` (PATCH), `feat` (MINOR), or `BREAKING` (MAJOR) logs as described in the conventional commits spec.

 ### changelog

-The following will update the changelog based on the commit logs that follow the Conventional Commit spec.
+The following will update the changelog based on the releasable commits.

 ```sh
 $ release_tools changelog 2.0.1